Understanding Financial Aid

 - Determine the amount needed to cover the balance and any additional costs

-If desired and eligible, we encourage your parent(s) to apply for a PLUS loan once you receive your bill, following these steps.
+If desired and eligible, we encourage your parent(s) to apply for a PLUS Loan after May 1, following these steps.

 - Confirm biographical data and complete consent